-Unembellished story: When I was just learning this music, about a dozen years ago, I was riding the bus back from the big city, where I had purchased one of the CDs.
+Unembellished true story: When I was just learning this music, I was riding the bus back from the big city, where I had purchased one of the CDs.
 I was reading the liner notes when the bus stopped and a few people got off.
 One soldier saw me holding the CD and said, “Ah, Miles’ first quintet, great stuff.”
 The soldier behind him said, “How can you say that?
 They can’t compare to the second quintet.”

 This is time-capsule music, in the sense that if I had to play one single cut to a Martian music lover to show him what ‘jazz’ is, it would be almost any cut from this group.
 It’s maddeningly ‘standard’.
 Medium tempo, musically conservative.
 The repertoire is some popular tunes, some restrained blues, but mostly standards from the Great American Songbook, which we look forward to discussing some other time.
 Suffice it to say here that these songs are elegant, sophisticated, commercially appealing, of Jewish authorship, and most of all WHITE.

-Which leads one to ask why Miles Davis, a belligerent black ex-junkie would choose this material.
+Which leads one to ask why Miles Davis, an angry black ex-junkie would choose this material.
 Well, because for all his belligerent bravado, Miles (at this period at least) was playing the most poignant, melodic, romantic music imaginable.
 Music of a tender sweetness that has rarely been matched in the popular idiom.

 Everything about this music is conservative.
 It’s the standard bebop quintet, standard repertoire, standard format – Miles’ statement of the theme, trumpet solo, sax solo, piano solo, bass and/or drum solos, restatement of theme, and ‘Bye, baby’.
 The two lead instruments almost never play together.
 Everything at an unhurried medium tempo.
 But Miles mutes his trumpet, and he makes love to the microphone.
 The rhythm section is the epitome of restrained, focused, beautiful musicianship.
 Everybody knows that it was Bird who first broke the sound barrier, several years before Chuck Yaeger.
 Well, Miles had graduated from Birdschool: “Man, you don’t have to play a whole lot of notes.
 You just have to play the pretty ones.”